zommusashi/OutworldMap/README.md

 # OutworldMap

-To save the map, right-click on the file link above and "Save link as..."
+To save the map, click "Code" then "Download zip".

-Then double-click the downloaded file to open with your browser.
+The zip will contain the Outworld map, which you can open with your browser.

-So simple, even Rockki can do it (maybe)!